-This credit card is perfect for students who excel academically because it offers a bonus to those who make good grades.
+This credit card is perfect for students who excel academically, because it offers a bonus to those who make good grades.
 It’s also best for those who won’t mind doing a little work to maximize their rewards.
-The highest-earning rewards categories rotate each quarter, so students have to be willing to keep up with the schedule to get the most value.
+The highest-earning rewards categories rotate each quarter and require activation, so students have to be willing to keep up with the schedule to get the most value.

 Limited international acceptance

-- First-year cash-back bonus match: Rather than offering a traditional sign-up bonus that requires you to meet a minimum spending amount, Discover matches all the cash back you’ve earned in the first year, dollar for dollar.
+- Generous first-year bonus for new cardholders: Only about half of all student credit card offers we track advertise a bonus for new cardholders, and this is one of them.
+Rather than offering a traditional bonus that requires you to meet a minimum spend amount, Discover matches all the cash back you’ve earned in the first year, dollar for dollar.

-- Bonus for good grades: Making good grades pays off in more ways than one.
+- Extra rewards for good grades: Making good grades pays off in more ways than one.
 Each year you maintain a GPA of 3.0 or higher, you’ll receive a $20 cash bonus.
 You’re eligible for the good-grade bonus for up to five years.

-- No penalty fee on the first late payment: If you’ve been cramming for a major exam and forget your payment, Discover won’t penalize you with a late fee on your first late payment.
+- Waived first late fee: If you’ve been cramming for a major exam and forget your payment, Discover won’t penalize you with a late fee on your first late payment, unlike many student cards.
 But, you’ll want to set a reminder or schedule an auto payment.
-You could be charged a late fee of up to $39 for your second late payment.
+You could be charged a late fee of up to $40 for your second late payment.

-- Complicated rewards: Discover requires you to enroll in the quarterly rewards categories, and you have to remember which spending category nets you the highest rewards rate when you’re using your card.
-You can set reminders about enrolling, but it’s still a tricky system to navigate.
+- Complicated rewards: Discover requires you to enroll in the quarterly bonus rewards categories, and you have to remember which spending category nets you the highest rewards rate when you’re using your card.
+You can set reminders about enrolling, but it’s still one extra thing to manage for busy college students.

-Discover does a new cardholder bonus a little differently than other cards that pay a one-time bonus for spending a certain amount within a specific time period.
-At the end of your first year, Discover will automatically match all the cash back you’ve earned in the first 12 billing cycles.
+Most credit cards typically pay a one-time bonus for spending a certain amount within a specific time period, but Discover does things a bit differently.
+For this new cardholder bonus Discover will automatically match all the cash back you’ve earned in the first year.
 There’s no limit to how much you can earn or how much Discover will match.

 Earning Points & Rewards